Accurate Models of NVIDIA Tensor Cores: Introduction

 \section{Introduction}

-Most recent GPUs incorporate specialized matrix multiplier units, often referred to as \emph{tensor cores} or \emph{matrix engines}, which are designed to accelerate general matrix multiply operation (GEMM) for AI workloads.
+Most recently released GPUs incorporate specialized matrix multiplier units, often referred to as \emph{tensor cores} or \emph{matrix cores}, which are designed to accelerate the GEneral Matrix Multiply (GEMM) operation for AI workloads.
 Beyond neural networks, these units are also extensively used to accelerate fundamental linear algebra kernels used in high-performance computing (HPC) applications outside of AI~\cite{hbtd20, hima22, dgba25}.
-Almost half of the machines on the November 2025 TOP500 list\footnote{\url{https://top500.org/lists/top500/list/2025/11/}} contain low-precision matrix multiplication operation in hardware and there is no sign of the slowing growth (Fig.~\ref{fig:top500}).
+Although some applications may tolerate numerical inaccuracies, this is certainly not the case for all workloads.
+For example, tensor cores are increasingly utilized in applications such as Fourier transforms~\cite{fft_tc_1,fft_tc_2},~beamforming~\cite{tc_sp_2}, MR image reconstruction~\cite{tc_app_mri}, finite element simulations~\cite{finiteelemnt_tc}, high-precision dense matrix multiply emulation~\cite{mami25}, and various others~\cite{sc_tc_3,rounderr}.
+At the same time, almost half of the machines on the November 2025 TOP500 list\footnote{\url{https://top500.org/lists/top500/list/2025/11/}} contain low-precision matrix multiplication operation in hardware (Fig.~\ref{fig:top500}).

 Support for very low-precision, 8-, 6-, and even 4-bit, floating-point formats (albeit with higher precision accumulation in the inner products) is widely available in AMD~\cite{amd25} and NVIDIA~\cite{nvid25b} GPU architectures.
 In this paper we will focus on NVIDIA matrix multipliers, informally known as \emph{tensor cores}.
 Tensor cores generally do not adhere to any numerical standards, likely due to the absence of mixed-precision arithmetic standards at the time of their introduction in the NVIDIA V100 GPU in 2017.
 Until the establishment of relatively recent Open Compute Project~\cite{modc23} and IEEE P3109~\cite{ieee25} standardisation activities, there was no standard for low-precision number formats and arithmetic.
 Consequently, even today, AI hardware vendors implement mixed-precision matrix multipliers in various ways, and the computed matrix products across architectures and vendors may differ.
-While some of the latest hardware implements the OCP data formats~\cite{modc23}, the OCP does not standardise arithmetic behaviour.
+While some of the latest hardware implements the OCP data formats~\cite{modc23, rgsm23}, the OCP does not standardise arithmetic behaviour.